 Thank you, that we don’t have to settle for what seems possible, or likely, or within our reach.
 But that we get you, Lord, who is bigger!
 Who is able, to do exceeding abundantly above all that we ask or think, according to the power that works in us.
 (Ephesians 3:20) That the same power that raised Jesus from the dead, is the same power that lives in us.
 (Ephesians 1:19-20) And that you are enough for us, Lord!

-The year is half over, and for these next six months of 2017, I pray, Lord willing, that we’ll be women who pray big, impossible prayers.
+I pray, Lord willing, that we’ll be women who pray big, impossible prayers.
 Who beg God to show us His glory, with hungry hearts for more of Him, and less of us.
 That we’d be women who talk with Jesus often, asking with grateful hearts, that His will be done.
 That the Lord would make His thoughts our thoughts, and His ways our ways.
 (Isaiah 55:8) That like Hannah, we would grow deep faith, believing the Lord, pressing in to know Him, and make Him known.

 There is power in prayer!